 It takes less than 30 seconds to set up a free account on the Morningstar platform.
 New Basic members have the opportunity to evaluate the Premium tier of services for 14 days, after which they can keep the membership for $30 off of the regular price.
 The prices (including the discount) are as follows:

-Morningstar Premium members can also choose a one-month automatically renewing subscription for $29.95.
+Morningstar Premium members can also choose a one-month automatically renewing subscription.
 Billing starts after the 14-day trial.

 Is Morningstar Premium Worth it?